A Brief History of Discman

 Compact disc player technology had improved by 1987 to the extent that the Discman D-20 was able to offer a built-in battery compartment that would take both a factory supplied rechargeable battery or the option of using 4 AA batteries.
 An optional remote control unit could also be used allowing the D-20 Discman to be used in place of a Hi-Fi CD player.
 Sony had produced the Discman D-66 by 1992 which incorporated a ‘dual damper anti-shock mechanism’ where not only the optical mechanism and motor was suspended on springs inside the case but was also damped with rubber bags filled with little fluid.

 The beginning of 2000s saw the growth of MP3 music format and a major design change in Sony Discman’s which were now round portable CD players and incorporated Sony’s ‘G Protection’ anti-skipping system.
-The rapid growth of computer chips for mobile phones, laptop computers and other electronic items made it feasible for Sony to develop an anti-skip technology that would read ahead and store data into onboard memory for real-time playback.
+The rapid growth of computer chips for mobile phones, laptop computers such as the ones on that laptop offer, and other electronic items made it feasible for Sony to develop an anti-skip technology that would read ahead and store data into onboard memory for real-time playback.
 The technique was self correcting and data skips would be read again before play resulting in mostly skip free experience for the listener.

 The nickname of Discman was finally retired and newly named CD Walkman in 2000, around the same time Sony introduced the new ‘W’ logo which was composed of several joined together dots for the range of Walkman products.
 The Discman trademark is still owned by Sony who reserve the right to revive the brand in the future.